Cortrah/Discourse-Notes/chapter1.md

 # 3. Advanced Installation without Vagrant

-These instructions assume you have read and understood the **[Discourse Advanced Developer Install Guide](DEVELOPER-ADVANCED.md)**.

-OS X has become a popular platform for developing Ruby on Rails applications; as such, if you run OS X, you might find it more congenial to work on **[Discourse](http://discourse.org)** in your native environment.
-These instructions should get you there.

 Obviously, if you **already** develop Ruby on OS X, a lot of this will be redundant, because you'll have already done it, or something like it.
 If that's the case, you may well be able to just install Ruby 2.0 using RVM and get started!
 Discourse has enough dependencies, however (note: not a criticism!) that there's a good chance you'll find **something** else in this document that's useful for getting your Discourse development started!

 ## Quick Setup